Getting Married in Ireland

 It is up to yourselves to make arrangements directly with the HSE office, and make any payments for their fee's directly with them.

-If you do not complete the Notification of Intent to Marry process with the HSE, we cannot perform a legal marriage ceremony - as you must get the legal paperwork from the HSE for yourselves, your witnesses & ourselves to sign during your marriage ceremony.
+If you do not complete the Notification of Intent to Marry process with the HSE, I cannot perform a legal marriage ceremony - as you must get the legal paperwork from the HSE for yourselves, your witnesses & ourselves to sign during your marriage ceremony.

 If you have any questions on any of the information above - please contact us directly, and we can talk you through requirements.